How to Find a Therapist Who Understands Your Background | JED

 Some questions you could ask prospective therapists include:

-• Have you worked with anyone with my cultural background?
+• Have you worked with anyone with my background?

-• Are you comfortable discussing racism, bias, and discrimination, and how they can affect mental health?
+• Are you comfortable discussing how experiences with stereotypes, bias, and discrimination can affect mental health?

 Step 5: Reflect on Their Answers